StoneT2000/Polytomizator/README.md

 ## Acknowledgements
-Many thanks to ... for helping make this better
-And some other people who wish to not be named
+Many thanks to ... for helping make this better and some other people who wish to not be named